-- Cumulative grade point average (GPA) of 2.75 or greater at the end of the first year - Completion of CHE-1014, CHE-1024, or equivalent, with a grade of C or better (a grade of C- is not acceptable) before entering the first clinical course.
-(Note: CHE-1034 may substitute for CHE-1014, and CHE-1044 may substitute for CHE-1024). - Health exam conducted no earlier than 1 year prior to admission reflected in the billing statement when entering Level I nursing courses.

-At the beginning of Level I, nursing students must read, sign, and submit release forms located in the MVNU Nursing Department Student Handbook.
+- Cumulative grade point average (GPA) of 2.75 or greater at the end of the first year; - Completion of CHE-1064, BIO-2034, BIO-2044, or equivalent, with a grade of C or better (a grade of Cis not acceptable) before entering the first clinical course; - Note: Completion of both CHE-1034 and CHE-1044 may substitute for CHE-1064. - Health exam conducted no earlier than 1 year prior to admission; and - At the beginning of Level I, nursing students must read, sign, and submit release forms located in the MVNU Nursing Department Student Handbook.
 Students must also complete the University's Sexual Harassment Prevention training before engaging in off-campus clinical experiences.

 Acceptance to the nursing major is considered provisional pending a Federal and State Criminal Background check with no record that would prohibit participation in clinicals.
 The background check is arranged through the Department of Nursing in the fall semester Level I of the program.
-A \$400 non-refundable nursing entrance fee is assessed and